XinZhangRadar/Multisource-image-fusion-transformer/README.md

 ```

 ## Citation
+If you find our work relevant to your research, please cite:
 ```
 @Article{rs14164062,
 AUTHOR = {Zhang, Xin and Jiang, Hangzhi and Xu, Nuo and Ni, Lei and Huo, Chunlei and Pan, Chunhong},